 Lucia is an architect and researcher from Mexico City currently based in London.
-Her work and research centres around housing, migration studies, and educational spaces.
+Her work and research centres around social housing, policy, and wellbeing.

 From 2014 to 2016 Lucia worked onsite at Torre Reforma, Mexico City's tallest skyscraper and winner of the International Highrise Award 2018.
 At Torre Reforma she led the renovation of an early twentieth century house on the ground floor lobby.